playgen/unity-utilities/Assets/Localization/ReadMe.md

 - EmptyStringText const is set to 'XXXX' in code and currently cannot be changed.
 - FilePath in Resources is set to 'Localization' and currently cannot be changed.
 - PlayerPrefs key is set in code and currently cannot be changed.

+## Todo
+- Change the localization json file structure to key value rather than the currrent array of key values.